omriharel/deej/README.md

 ### Software

-- The code running on the Arduino board is a C program constantly writing current slider values over its Serial interface [`deej-arduino.ino`](./deej-arduino.ino)
+- The code running on the Arduino board is a [C program](./arduino/deej-5-sliders-vanilla/deej-5-sliders-vanilla.ino) constantly writing current slider values over its serial interface
 - The PC runs a lightweight Go client [`cmd/main.go`](./cmd/main.go) in the background.
 This client reads the serial stream and adjusts app volumes according to the given configuration file

 ## Slider mapping (configuration)